 He has since been invited to speak about his experience at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University and was interviewed by C-SPAN and other high-profile media outlets.

 Issa is the co-founder of Shades, with his NSL counterpart Lior Frankiensztajn, an organization that aims to bring together Israeli and Palestinian students for intense training in negotiations and creative problem-solving skills.
 He has also initiated SAWA, a nonpolitical crowd-funded website that invites any person living in Palestine or Israel to share a creative, entrepreneurial or inventive idea in need of funding.
 The website removes the geographical barriers that prohibit connectivity and seeks to empower people to work together for a better future in the region.

 “Education is the way to lead people to challenge the toxic ideologies that create fear and hate,” Issa said.
 “Peace is not God’s gift; it’s what people give each other.”

 Issa is continuing his studies at St. Cloud State by working toward a master’s degree in applied economics.

 “Walid is a very special student,” said King Banaian, professor of economics and director of the School of Public Affairs and Research Institute, where Issa was a graduate assistant. “… He runs nonprofits; he gets grants; he develops and executes programs.
 He is someone who, despite all he’s done, still has a humility and a sense of wonder when something good happens for him.
 It’s really refreshing to have someone do so well who has such a grateful heart and an inquiring mind.”

-For his efforts, Issa has received the Welter World Citizen Award from Minnesota State Colleges and Universities and the 2014 Minnesota Campus Compact President’s Student Leadership Award at St. Cloud State.
+For his efforts, Issa has received the Welter World Citizen Award from the Minnesota State Colleges and Universities system and the 2014 Minnesota Campus Compact President’s Student Leadership Award at St. Cloud State.